DeltaE/regionalization_script/README.md

 must also be specified.

 The default file name is "formatted_map.xlsx", and the user will be asked to confirm or change this name.
-Note that this name must be different than the input excel file name, mentioned under section ["Input Excel File Name"](#input-excel-file-name).
+Note that this name must be different than the input excel file name, mentioned under section [Input Excel File Name](#input-excel-file-name).

 ## Output files